coachworld-cj-coin/bitcoin-0.2/sync.md

 After initial synchronization:

 * newly mined blocks are broadcast to peers
-* received blocks are immediately validated and relayed
+* received blocks are validated immediately
-* all peers converge on the same chain over time
+* valid blocks are relayed to other peers

+Over time, nodes converge on a single shared chain.

 Synchronization continues for the lifetime of the node.